i4Ds/stt-demo-platform/README.md

 The STT Demo Platform consists of several interconnected services that work together to provide a comprehensive speech-to-text solution.
 The main components are:

-1. A Python-based backend running in an Anaconda environment, managed by systemd
+1. A Python-based backend running in an Anaconda environment, managed by systemd and the user `stt_service`.
 2. A frontend website running in a Docker container
 3. Nginx for port forwarding, configured at `/etc/nginx/sites-enabled/default`